Page last updated by KW on 24th February, 2020

 and engine coolant header tank.
 For those who like or indeed need to sit at the helm,

-there will be 'taff rail' seats installed on the stern for the 2018 season.
+there are 'taff rail' seats installed on the stern (see photo above).

 The engine is below the rear deck, along with a horizontal calorifier situated over the port swim and battery banks over the starboard swim.
 There are four domestic and one starter battery.